-$^{^{46}}$ Even these are borrowed en bloc, as revealed by a commentary within the running text on fol.
-36^r , where the compiler tells how a certain problem should be made al parere mio, "in my opinion".
-The several hands of the manuscripts are thus not professional scribes copying without following the argument.
+43 Even these are borrowed en bloc, as revealed by a commentary within the running text on fol.
+36^r, where the compiler tells how a certain problem should be made al parere mio, "in my opinion".
+The several hands of the manuscripts are thus not professional scribes who do not follow the argument of what they copy.